 Vibha has over 16 years of operations experience in the private and nonprofit sector.
 Her areas of expertise include financial management, administration, data management, information technology, and human resources.
 Vibha grew up in Hong Kong and as an immigrant herself is well versed in the US immigration system and its challenges.
 Vibha has lived in the Washington DC area for 25 years and holds a bachelor’s degree in Psychology from University of Maryland University College.
 In her spare time, Vibha likes to take glass classes, play tennis and travel.

-Lisa serves as KIND’s Vice President of Regional Policy and Initiatives.
+Lisa serves as KIND’s Vice President for International Programs.
 Lisa was a co-editor and contributing author of Childhood, Migration, and Human Rights in Central and North America: Causes, Policies, Practices, and Challenges, a study on children affected by migration in Honduras, El Salvador, Guatemala, Mexico, and the United States, written in collaboration with organizations from each country and funded by the MacArthur Foundation.
 Previously, she was Managing Attorney at the Center for Gender & Refugee Studies (CGRS).
 Throughout her eight years at CGRS, Lisa worked to advance law and policy for immigrant women, children, and asylum seekers through impact litigation, national policy advocacy, and extensive training and mentoring of attorneys.
 Prior to CGRS, Lisa practiced child immigration and child welfare law at Legal Services for Children.
 She began her legal career as an Equal Justice Works Fellow at the Florida Immigrant Advocacy Center representing immigrant children before the Immigration Court and Board of Immigration Appeals.
 Lisa has trained and mentored attorneys across the country and has presented to federal judges, immigration judges, and asylum officers.
 She is a 2002 graduate of Berkeley Law, Order of the Coif, and a 1996 graduate of the University of Maryland, magna cum laude.

 Vice President of Public Outreach and Strategic Development